Wood Gun Wood Boiler - Options for Convenience and Performance

 This feature adds a timer that will cause the boiler to run for 10 minutes every 2 hours, without an actual call for heat.
 The purpose is to maintain refractory temperature above the kindling point.
 This reduces the need to manually relight the unit during periods of low demand.
-A heat dump zone is suggested when this option is added
+A heat dump zone is a good idea for any wood boiler, but is especially needed when this option is added

 Oil / Propane / Natural Gas Backup